 Manson's paranoid delusions eventually led him to conceive the notion that the lyrics from certain Beatles songs – most notably "Helter Skelter," "Revolution 1," "Revolution 9," "Blackbird" and "Piggies," all from the White Album – were calling him to stir up racial unrest in order to bring about a race riot in which the black population would rise up against the white population and topple the existing order, creating a situation in which he and the Family would be installed as the new hierarchy.

 Accordingly he made plans for what he called "Helter Skelter" – an elaborately preposterous scheme in which he hoped to foment unrest by murdering prominent white citizens and blaming those murders on the black population.
 The Tate murders were part of a string of killings the Manson Family committed toward that end before being apprehended and brought to trial.

-The death penalty was abolished in California in 1972, which automatically reduced Manson’s sentence to life in prison.
-He has been denied parole on 12 separate occasions since then, most recently in April of 2012, when a ruling found that Manson would not be eligible for another parole review for 15 years.
+The death penalty was abolished in California in 1972, which automatically reduced Manson's sentence to life in prison.
+He had been denied parole on several occasions until his death in 2017.

 See the Beatles in Rock’s Craziest Conspiracy Theories